Skip to content

 FieldRequiredTypeDescriptionExample

-credentials_pathTrueSTRINGPath or reference to PostgreSQL credentials configured for the 'postgres' service./configs/credentials/postgres.json
+credentials_pathTrueSTRINGPath or reference to stored PostgreSQL credentials compatible with the 'postgres' credential template./configs/credentials/postgres.json

-table_nameFalseSTRINGSpecific table for column discovery or join suggestions.
-Required when action is get_table_columns or suggest_joins.users
+table_nameFalseSTRINGTable name used for column discovery or join suggestions.
+Required for get_table_columns and suggest_joins.users

-query_requirementsFalseSTRINGNatural language description of the data you want (used when action is build_query to provide starter patterns and guidance).Find users with their latest order and total spend in the last 30 days
+query_requirementsFalseSTRINGNatural-language description of the data you want, used to provide basic query-building suggestions when action is build_query.Find each user with their total number of orders in the last 30 days

 Outputs